2008 Denver Broncos season: Week 15: at Carolina Panthers

 Coming off from their divisional home win over the Chiefs, the Broncos flew to Charlotte for a Week 15 interconference duel with the Carolina Panthers.
-In the first quarter, Denver drew first blood as QB Jay Cutler completes a 7-yard TD pass to RB P.J.
+In the first quarter, Denver drew first blood as quarterback Jay Cutler completed a 7-yard touchdown pass to running back P.J.
 Pope.
-Carolina soon responded with QB Jake Delhomme completing a 15-yard TD pass to WR Steve Smith, yet Denver answered with kicker Matt Prater nailing a 43-yard field goal.
-Carolina kicker John Kasay ties the game with a 39-yard field goal.
-In the second quarter, Carolina took the lead with rookie RB Jonathan Stewart getting a 2-yard TD run, while Kasay closed out the half with a 44-yard field goal.
+Carolina soon responded with quarterback Jake Delhomme completing a 15-yard touchdown pass to wide receiver Steve Smith, yet Denver answered with kicker Matt Prater nailing a 43-yard field goal.
+Carolina kicker John Kasay tied the game with a 39-yard field goal.
+In the second quarter, Carolina took the lead with rookie running back Jonathan Stewart getting a 2-yard touchdown run, while Kasay closed out the half with a 44-yard field goal.

-In the third quarter, Carolina increased its lead with RB DeAngelo Williams's 56-yard TD run for the only score of the period.
+In the third quarter, Carolina increased its lead with running back DeAngelo Williams's 56-yard TD run for the only score of the period.
 In the fourth quarter, Carolina sealed the win with Kasay's 42-yard field goal.

 With the loss, Denver fell to 8–6.